piotrmski/w16asm/README.md

 ## Directives

+Directive names are case-insensitive.

 - `.ORG` followed by a number between 0 and 8191 as an argument.
-Places the following data, instructions, or directives at a specified memory address.
+Places the following statements at a specified memory address.
 - `.ALIGN` followed by a number between 1 and 12 as an argument.
-Places the following data, instructions, or directives at the nearest (towards higher) address where a number of least significant bits equal to the argument value are unset.
+Places the following statements at the nearest (towards higher) address where a number of least significant bits equal to the argument value are unset.
 Examples:
     - current address is 0x0123, `.ALIGN 4` sets the next address to 0x0130,
     - current address is 0x0120, `.ALIGN 4` sets the next address to 0x0120,
     - current address is 0x0123, `.ALIGN 8` sets the next address to 0x0200,
     - current address is 0x0100, `.ALIGN 8` sets the next address to 0x0100.
 - `.FILL` followed by two arguments:
-    - value to be filled (a number between -128 and 255 or a character literal),
+    - value to be filled (a number between -128 and 255 or a character literal, see Data declaration),
     - number of words to fill (a number greater than 0).
+- `.LSB` followed by a label name, optionally with an offset.
+Places in memory the least significant byte of an address that a label evaluates to.
+- `.MSB` followed by a label name, optionally with an offset.
+Places in memory the most significant byte of an address that a label evaluates to.

-## Data types
+## Data declaration

-- Numbers, which may be expressed in the following representations:
-    - decimal `/^(0|\-?[1-9][0-9]*)$/` (negative numbers are represented in two's complement),
-    - hexadecimal `/^0x[0-9A-F]+$/` (case-insensitive),
-    - binary `/^0b[0-1]+$/` (case-insensitive),
-    - octal `/^0[0-7]+$/`,
-- Single characters or non-zero-terminated strings in single quotes `'`,
+Stating a number between -128 and 255 or a character literal constitutes a declaration of one byte of data.
+Stating a string of characters constitutes a declaration of multiple bytes of data followed by 0.

+A number may be represented in base 10, or in base 16 if prefixed by `0x`, or in base 8 if prefixed by `0`.
+Negative numbers are represented in two's complement.

+A character literal must be enclosed in single quotes `'`.
+It may be prefixed by `-`, in which case two's complement of a character value is placed in memory.
+It may also be suffixed by `+` or `-` followed by a number, in which case the number is added to or subtracted from the value of a character, or its two's complement.
+For example `-'z'-1` evaluates to -123.

-- Zero-terminated strings in double quotes `"`.
+A zero-terminated string of characters must be enclosed in double quotes `"`.

-Numbers in data declarations are limited to 8 bits.

 The following escape sequences can be used in strings and characters (they are case-insensitive):